Precision and rare ElectroWeak processes: High-mass Neutral Current Drell--Yan in Final States

+This analysis uses events with two reconstructed $\tau$-leptons decaying into hadrons ($\tau_{\mathrm{had}}$).
+Validation of the modelling is performed using events with one $\tau_{\mathrm{had}}$ and one charged lepton ($e$ or $\mu$).

-The \(\tau\tau\) invariant mass is reconstructed using the Missing Mass Calculator, which integrates over the neutrino kinematics.
+The \(\tau\tau\) invariant mass is reconstructed from the visible decay products of prompt, hadronically-decaying $\tau$-leptons.
 Events are categorized in bins of \(m_{\tau\tau}\) to maximize sensitivity.
 The dominant backgrounds include irreducible \(Z \to \tau\tau\), fake taus from \(W+\text{jets}\), and \(t\bar{t}\) and diboson production.
-A maximum-likelihood fit to the reconstructed \(m_{\tau\tau}\) spectrum yields differential and total cross-section results.
-The data show good agreement with the SM predictions from NNLO QCD and NLO EW calculations.
+An iterative Bayesian unfolding to the visible \(m_{\tau\tau}\) spectrum yields differential and total cross-section results.
+The data show good agreement with the SM predictions from state-of-the-art calculations.

-In addition, limits are placed on new physics models: - Sequential SM \(Z'\) bosons with SM-like couplings are excluded for masses below approximately 4.2~TeV. - EFT interpretations provide constraints on axial-vector CI with a lower limit of \(\Lambda > 9.1\)~TeV at 95\% CL, depending on the assumed interference sign.
+In addition, limits are placed on new physics models: a leptoquark signal with mass 2.5~TeV and coupling $\beta_{33}$ excluded at 95\% confidence level.
+Standard Model Effective Field Theory (SMEFT) fits reveal that interference terms mainly drive sensitivity, with constraints placed on several operator coefficients, particularly $c_{\tau\gamma}$ , related to the $\tau$ anomalous magnetic moment.
+No significant deviations from the SM are observed, and new, tighter limits are set on leptoquark and $Z'$ boson couplings, improving upon previous ATLAS and CMS results.